demisx/demisx.github.io/_posts/2015-01-15-install-gulp4.md

 <!--more-->

-Please note, this installation assumes replacement of previous version of Gulp with the new Gulp 4 version.
-It's possible to keep them both, but I haven't tested that yet.
-For complete replacement, follow these instructions until v4 is officially released on bower:
+Please note, this installation assumes replacement of the previous version of Gulp with the new Gulp 4 version.
+It's possible to keep them both, but I neither have tested that yet, nor had any project requirements to do so.
+For the complete replacement, please follow these instructions until v4 is officially released on bower:

 ```bash